MattiaPandolfoVR/MetaPhage/README.md

 ### `--skip_phigaro`

-Specify whether to perform the phage mining with Phigaro or not.
+(Boolean) Specify whether to perform the phage mining with Phigaro or not.
 Default is `false`.

+### `--mod_phigaro`

+Specify the modality of the phage mining with phigaro.
+There are X possibilities:

+- `standard` (default) use phigaro 2.3.0.

+- `custom` use vConTACT2 using your custom config file.
+With this modality you have to specify also `--file_figaro_config`, which is the path to the .yml config file containing yout custom parameters to run the miner.

 ### `--skip_virsorter`

-Specify whether to perform the phage mining with VirSorter or not.
+(Boolean) Specify whether to perform the phage mining with VirSorter or not.
 Default is `false`.

 ### `--mod_virsorter`